XDliver/XDliver/README.md

-👋 Hi, I’m @XDliver I am almost a dev
+👋 Hi, I’m @XDliver and i'm almost a dev.